planetshell/db-capstone-project/readme.md

 ## Task-7 Little Lemon Database Client Setup

 Finally I will help Little Lemon setup a database client to connect to the  MySQL server.
 Little Lemon needs you to help them to build a Booking System so that their guests can book tables with the restaurant.
+To complete this task, you need to create a folder and then open a command prompt at that location.
+Next, to start writing code to create the booking system, you first need to ensure that you have Python installed, a working IDE and configured a driver that you can use to interact with your database.